SKIDWARESOFTWORKS/SHARD/Documentation.md

 ```

 ## FUNCTIONS OVERVIEW
-Here is an example that looks at everything we've learned about ``variables``:
+Here is an example that looks at everything we've learned about ``functions``:
 ```lua
 function makemoney(money, account) {
    account = account + money